underrun/pybsddb/docs/dbtxn.rst

 .. function:: prepare(gid)

    Initiates the beginning of a two-phase commit.
-Begining with BerkeleyDB 3.3 a global identifier paramater is required, which is a value unique across all processes involved in the commit.
+Begining with Berkeley DB 3.3 a global identifier paramater is required, which is a value unique across all processes involved in the commit.
 It must be a string of DB_XIDDATASIZE bytes.
    `More info...
    <http://www.oracle.com/technology/documentation/berkeley-db/db/
    api_c/txn_prepare.html>`__